alishaan/alishaan64.github.io/README.md

 # Personal Website
-I am Alishaan Ali, a senior at William Mason High School, and the current Finance Director of Mason Hack Club.
+I am Alishaan Ali, a senior at Vanderbilt majoring in Computer Science, Economics, and Mathematics.
 This is my personal website showcasing my personal talents, beliefs, and work.